lucidrains/CALM-pytorch/README.md

 Implementation of CALM from the paper <a href="https://arxiv.org/abs/2401.02412">LLM Augmented LLMs: Expanding Capabilities through Composition</a>, out of Google Deepmind

-Will attempt to generalize this to any number of LLMs
+Can support any number of augmentation LLMs

 ## Install